 The risks involved in trading are many.
 All trading transactions will probably have a potential loss.
 Similarly, successful traders may lose more in a trade when their profits outweigh their losses; they can also gain more if they lose more than they lost on losses.

-Another trader can earn money from most trades and lose money over time if they lose big profits or allow the loss of trade to take a longer time to recover.
-It’s primarily important for traders to determine their win/loss ratio as well as their average size.
+Another trader can earn money from most trades and lose money over time if they lose big profits or allow the loss of trade to take longer to recover.
+It’s primarily important for traders to determine their win/loss ratio and average size.

-Risk Management generally involves minimization and elimination of risk without sacrifice.
-These can be attributed to the risk/reward ratio, which is an example of cost-benefit analysis based upon expected profits compared with investment risk.
+Risk Management generally involves the minimization and elimination of risk without sacrifice.
+These can be attributed to the risk/reward ratio, an example of cost-benefit analysis based upon expected profits compared with investment risk.

 Hedging is a form of risk management that uses offsetting positions or protected positions to make cash when the primary investments lose their principal investments.